In challenging times, we’re here with worship that’s right for you.

 Sunday at 10:15 a.m. – Rite II Morning Prayer – Watch here

 Worship the Lord in the beauty of Scripture, a sermon, and prayers for ourselves and our world.
 Glorious hymns, organ and choral music intertwine with the spoken parts of our celebration.
-Before this service, we offer online Children’s Chapel via Zoom, too.
+Before this service, we offer in-person and online Children’s Chapel via Zoom.

-Join us on Facebook Live for our 8-1-8 Prayers each day – 8 a.m., 1 p.m., and 8 p.m.
+Join us on Facebook Live for Pray at 8 each day – 8 a.m. and 8 p.m.
 In just 10 to 15 minutes, you can stop, breathe, and find God’s refreshment to support you through your day or carry you on to bed.
 It’s a beautiful way to remember that God is our constant helper and strength.

 Here at St. Andrew’s, we seek to help children discover the wonder of God’s love.
 Our children’s ministry serves infants through 5th graders, providing a safe and welcoming environment where children can learn Bible stories, build friendships, and grow in faith.
 Visit our Children’s Ministry page to read more about what we offer.

-Stand, our youth ministry, serves students in 6th through 12th grades and includes acolytes, Youth Group, the Student Leadership Team, volunteer opportunities, mission trips, Confirmation, scouts, college outreach, and parent gatherings.
+Our youth ministry serves students in 6th through 12th grades and includes acolytes, Youth Group, the Student Leadership Team, volunteer opportunities, mission trips, Confirmation, scouts, college outreach, and parent gatherings.

 St. Andrew’s is blessed with clergy, staff, and parishioners who love to share their passions and walk with you on your spiritual journey.
 You can attend discussions on the week’s Scripture readings, learn the basics of the Episcopal way, join a book club, help create quilts for those in need, or enhance your wellness through spiritual practices like meditation, tai chi, and daily prayer.
 Visit our Adult Ministry page to discover all the ways you can get involved.